Installation

 Prerequisites

-- Git -- required for worktree support and cloning the repository
+- Git — required for worktree support.

-- API key for at least one LLM provider (Anthropic, OpenAI, Gemini, Mistral, Groq, OpenRouter, GitHub Copilot via OAuth device-code, or a local Ollama instance — no key needed for Ollama or Copilot)
+- API key for at least one LLM provider (Anthropic, OpenAI, Gemini, Mistral, Groq, OpenRouter, GitHub Copilot via OAuth device-code, or a local Ollama instance — no key needed for Ollama or Copilot).

 Install from Source